amjil/flutter-cljd/docs/Button.md

 # Button Widget

 The `button` widget provides a universal, customizable button implementation that responds to various touch and hover events.
+The main difference to native Flutter button is styling -

 ## Basic Usage